syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 #### Double-blind reviews

 Reviewing of papers will be double-blind.
 Therefore, the paper must not include the authors' names and affiliations.
 Furthermore, self-references that reveal the author's identity, e.g., "We previously showed (Zeng, 2018) ...", must be avoided.
 Instead, use citations such as "Zeng (2018) previously showed ...".
 Papers that do not conform to these requirements will be rejected without review.

-#### Proceedings
-For the authors’s convenience, despite the conference being held in March 2022, the Proceedings of Depling 2021 will be published in December 2021 in the ACL Anthology.

 ### Shared reviewing process